Pig-nosed turtle

-The pig-nosed turtle (Carettochelys insculpta), also known as the pitted-shelled turtle or Fly River turtle, is a species of turtle native to northern Australia and southern New Guinea.
-It is the only living member of the family Carettochelyidae, which are related to softshell turtles.
+The pig-nosed turtle (Carettochelys insculpta), also known as the Fly River turtle, the pitted-shelled turtle, and the Warrajan, is a species of turtle which is native to northern Australia and southern New Guinea.
+It is the only living member of the genus Carettochelys and family Carettochelyidae, a family which also contains many fossil species with their closest relatives being the softshell turtles (family Trionychidae).

 Systematics

 C. insculpta is the only living member of the genus Carettochelys, the subfamily Carettochelyinae, and the family Carettochelyidae, with Carettochelyidae being one of two families in the Trionychia, alongside Trionychidae (softshell turtles).
 Carettochelyidae has an extensive fossil record extending into the Paleogene and was formerly widespread, with fossils having been found in Asia, North America, Europe, Africa and Australia.
-Some literature claims two subspecies, but a recent paper rejects this.
+Some literature claims two subspecies, but a 2010 paper rejects this.
+A fossil species of the genus, Carettochelys niahensis is known from the Neogene of Borneo.